 This is how the whole semester went.
-In the end, in spite of her ineffective teacher, she received an A- grade in the course.
+In the end, in spite of her ineffective teacher, she received an A- grade in the course, and her class as a whole scored higher on the final exam than the four other sections of the class.
 Then again, maybe it is because of her teacher’s poor instruction that she and her classmates were forced to spend extra time to find quality materials on-line to explain and learn the concepts they needed to master.
 To sum up, there seem to be two important tools and trends that were very helpful to my partner and her class:

 - The availability of high quality learning resources on YouTube and other websites for college and high school students.